lottiegasp/languagepredictions/README.md

 				Says
 				Not yet

-			4. Kangaroo
+			4. Forget/forgot

 				Says
 				Not yet

-			5. Forget/forgot
+			5. Either:
+			   Kangaroo*

 				Says
 				Not yet

+   			   Or:
+			   Today**

+   				Says
+   				Not yet

+*The vocabulary item 'kangaroo' was included in the predictor sets reported in the Gasparini et al. studies.
+**The vocabulary item 'today' was not originally included in the predictor sets reported in the Gasparini et al. studies.
+We have since provided an option to replace 'kangaroo' with 'today' so the predictor set is more applicable internationally.

-2. Collate all parents' surveys in a data file
+3. Collate all parents' surveys in a data file

 	To simplify data cleaning, it will be helpful to have your data with the following variable names and format or level names.
 But if you start with different variable names or level names, you can rename them in the R code in step 3.

-		Variable names: 	child_id   dolly     				 circle    accident  kangaroo  forget
+		Variable names: 	child_id   dolly     				 circle    accident  forget  kangaroo   today
- 		Format or level names: any	   this dolly big                        No   	   No        No        No
- 		   	   			   this dolly big and this dolly little  Yes       Yes       Yes       Yes
+ 		Format or level names: any	   this dolly big                        No   	   No        No      No  	No this dolly big and this dolly little  Yes       Yes       Yes     Yes	Yes

 	Note: For survey items 2-5, the level "No" corresponds to the survey response "Not yet", and the level "Yes" corresponds to the survey response "Says".

-3. Open the R file "gasparini_newpredictions.R" in RStudio and follow the instructions therein.
+4. Open the R file "gasparini_newpredictions.R" in RStudio and follow the instructions therein.

-4. Refer to the RMarkdown PDF "elvslsac_prediction_results" to see the different prediction cut-offs to suit your goals (e.g. balance sensitivity and specificity, maximise sensitivity etc.)
+5. Refer to the RMarkdown PDF "elvslsac_prediction_results" to see the different prediction cut-offs to suit your goals (e.g. balance sensitivity and specificity, maximise sensitivity etc.)

 	Contact Loretta Gasparini (gasparini.lorett@gmail.com) if you would like a new cut-off calculated based on a different goal.

-5. Use the classifications for your research purposes.
+6. Use the classifications for your research purposes.
 For example, if you are recruiting children into an early language intervention study, you can recruit children classified as "Higher chance of LD".

 	Note: The prediction tool is intended for research purposes only.
 It is expected to misclassify a large number of children, so is not suitable to screen for or diagnose language disorder.